Office Clerks, General

 Clerk, Office Assistant, Office Clerk, Office Services Specialist

 Administration; Contracting Superintendent; Cyber Defense Operations Craftsman, Knowledge Operations; Cyber Defense Operations Helper, Software Development Operations; Health Services Management; Historian Journeyman; Logistics Plans Superintendent; Munitions Systems; Personnel; Security Forces Helper, Combat Arms

 Human Resources Specialist; Human Resources Technician; Military Police; Religious Affairs Specialist

-Administrative Specialist; Aircraft Ordnance Technician; Automotive Maintenance Technician; Aviation Ordnance Systems Technician; Aviation Supply Specialist; Expeditionary Firefighting and Rescue (EFR) Specialist; Military Police; Motor Vehicle Operator; Special Technical Operations (STO) Administrator
+Administrative Specialist; Aircraft Ordnance Technician; Automotive Maintenance Technician; Aviation Ordnance Systems Technician; Aviation Supply Specialist; Expeditionary Firefighting and Rescue (EFR) Specialist; Ground Command and Control (C2) Operations NCO; Ground Operations Specialist; Motor Vehicle Operator; Special Technical Operations (STO) Administrator